 Galata Tower is called “The Eye of Istanbul” as it sees most parts of the city with its balcony on the top.
-Locating at the end of Istiklal Avenue which is the most visited and crowded shopping streets of Istanbul, Galata Tower is a must-see historical heritage of Turkey.
-Every day, hundreds of tourists visit the tower causing very long queues in front of it.
+Locating at the end of Istiklal Avenue which is the most visited and crowded shopping street of Istanbul, Galata Tower is a must-see historical heritage of Turkey.
+Every day, thousands of tourists visit the tower causing very long queues in front of it.

 A Brief History of Galata Tower

-Galata Tower is 69 meter high and was built in 1348 by the Genoese in Galata city-state.
-So it is almost 650 years old tower.
+Galata Tower is 69 meters high and was built in 1348 by the Genoese in the Galata city-state.
+So it is almost a 650-year-old tower.
 At that time, Galata was a different city with its city walls which some remnants of the wall can be seen today near Galata Bridge.

 Overall, this area has been settled for 2000 years.
 It is said Emperor Justinianus of the Byzantium Empire built a tower in the place of Galata Tower in the 500s.
 Later on, when the Galata Tower was built, the older one was knocked down.

 When Sultan Fatih Mehmet II conquered Istanbul, terrified people of Galata saw what happened to Istanbul and wanted to save the city from destruction.
-Therefore, they handed over the city keys to the Ottomans and today Galata is a part of Istanbul, but until the early 20th century, this part of the city was still densely populated with the Christians and the Jews.
+Therefore, they handed over the city keys to the Ottomans, and today Galata is a part of Istanbul.
+However, until the early 20th century, this part of the city was still densely populated with Christians and Jews.

-You can see a lot of churches and synagogues everywhere.
-Especially, the Beyoglu area was popular as the nightlife of the Istanbul elite.
-Even Evliya Celebi in the 17th century was desciribing Beyoglu as the taverns of Istanbul.
+There are numerous churches and synagogues in different locations.
+Particularly, the Beyoglu area was famous as the nightlife center for the elite of Istanbul.
+Even in the 17th century, Evliya Celebi referred to Beyoglu as the taverns of Istanbul.

 What does Galata mean?